Skip to main content

 • Critical infrastructure

-• Spatial planning and urban design
+• Spatial planning and social vulnerabilities

 • Household and business adaptation